20 Years Ago

 And it twisted him up inside.

 Like this prologue?
-Fascinated by The Expanse?
+Fascinated by The Expanse, Ray Bradbury, and the occult?
 Then you’ll love Bringer of Light, the first in the Children of Pella series!